castiron/webpackassets-plugin/README.md

 publicFolder = public
 ```

-Leave this blank if you're not using a public folder.

----

 `assetsFolder` (default: "assets")

 The path to the folder, relative to your public folder, to which webpack is writing your assets.
 This